andmur09/VNFPP-CG/README.md

 Current modules include:

 - topology
-    - network - A class to model telecoms networks, where the network is composed of a graph made up of a ser of links and locations.
+    - network - A class to model telecoms networks, where the network is composed of a graph made up of a number of links and locations.
     - location - A class to model physical locations within the network.
 These can be:
 	    - Switch - A location solely used for routing.
 		- Node - A location with compute and memory resources that can be used to host VNF's.